Robert Mwesigwa

-Robert Mwesigwa Rukaari is a Ugandan politician and legislator representing Mbarara North, Mbarara City.
+Robert Mwesigwa Rukaari is a Ugandan politician and former legislator representing Mbarara North, Mbarara City.
 He is the Chairman of the East African Procurement News Company Limited, a sister company of AMPROC INC which publishes a monthly magazine that reviews the procurement industry in the East African Region and has been the Honorary Consul for the Republic of Malawi in Uganda.
 He was also the Honorary Consul of the Kingdom of Morocco.

 He also serves as a member of the Central Executive Committee of National Resistance Movement, the ruling party in Uganda.